nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 comments: true
 tags: [nodejs]
 ---
-The MEAN Stack is made of MongoDB, Express.js, AngularJS and Node.js.
-MongoDB is a database, Express.js provides routing support (i.e. mapping URLs to the correct destination, a simple use case would be to make a REST API), AngularJS allows for the client to communicate with the Express.js-based API, and Node.js is the engine that allows us to run Javascript code on the server (in this case, it's the backbone for Express).
+Welcome to this MEAN stack quick start guide.
+The MEAN Stack is made of [MongoDB](https://www.mongodb.org/), [Express.js](http://expressjs.com/), [AngularJS](https://angularjs.org/) and [Node.js](https://nodejs.org/).

+A quick rundown of what every part does: MongoDB is a database, Express.js provides routing support (i.e. mapping URLs to the correct destination/action), AngularJS allows for a model-view-controller architecture on the client side (in this case, it allows the client to communicate with the Express.js-based API), and Node.js is the engine that allows us to run Javascript code on the server in the first place.

 This getting started guide applies to the current latest stable versions of Angular (1.4.x), Express (4.x), and Node (4.x).
-As usual, we'll be making a very simple todos app
+As usual, we'll be making a very simple todo app.

 ## File Structure
 Create a new directory called `todoApp` with the following structure: